 Managing Reviews During Challenges

 When your practice experiences legitimate challenges—staff changes, facility renovations, emergency situations—be proactive in managing expectations and reputation.
-Transparency strategies:- Post on social media about temporary situations affecting patient experience

 - Train staff to explain situations and apologize for inconveniences